 According to Upserve, 9 out of 10 newly hired restaurant managers start out at entry level.
 In other words, only 10% of new restaurant managers have an ounce of restaurant management experience when they start the job.

 So even if you're promoting a rockstar server or chef, that doesn't mean they'll be a great restaurant manager right out of the gate, especially without the right training.

-Training is even more important for restaurant managers, because they typically have the largest impact on your restaurant’s operations, team, and guest experience.
+Training is even more important for restaurant managers because they typically have the largest impact on your restaurant’s operations, team, and guest experience.
 Some restaurants — especially the larger ones — invest a ton in making sure their new managers are successful.
 Take Olive Garden, for example.

 Olive Garden’s Manager-in-Training (MIT) Program

-Most restaurants can’t dedicate this much time and money to staff training, but once you’ve hired the perfect restaurant manager, you need to take advantage of every opportunity to get them on board and up to task if you want to set them up for success.
+Most restaurants can’t dedicate this much time and money to staff training, but once you’ve hired the perfect restaurant manager, you need to take advantage of every opportunity to get them on board and up to the task if you want to set them up for success.

 Want to create a restaurant manager training manual as you go?
 Oh, cool — we already made one for you.
 Use this training manual template to create your own manager training guide.

 When you sit down with your new manager on day one to go through your restaurant’s employee handbook, discuss your restaurant's core values, how you and your staff enact them, and why you're passionate about building a successful restaurant.